Preventing and responding to plagiarism

 - Must drafts of an assignment include complete, correct citation, or is it ethical to omit all or some citation until the final draft?

-- What is your policy on students re-using ideas or language that they previously composed in other contexts?
+- What is the policy on students re-using ideas or language that they previously composed in other contexts?

 - Are there sources that you would forbid students to consult at all, even if they do not incorporate them in their writing, such as text summary websites like Sparknotes or essays written by former students in your class?